-- 6.3 In principle, target completion dates will only be changed subject to more significant updates on schemes being provided to the Executive Board. - 6.4 Whilst the forecast completion dates captured above are the anticipated opening dates for each project, delivery risks e.g. land acquisition timescales, remain across the programme.
+- 7.3 In principle, target completion dates will only be changed subject to more significant updates on schemes being provided to the Executive Board. - 7.4 Whilst the forecast completion dates captured above are the anticipated opening dates for each project, delivery risks e.g. land acquisition timescales, remain across the programme.
 Due to the significant scale of the programme and its associated spend, delivery risks, such as these, are expected and are being managed through appropriate mitigation strategies.
 As it currently stands, the top risks across the transport programme are identified as follows:

+Mitigating Action

+Early engagement with contractors

-Risk Mitigating Action If the cost of materials continues to increase it , , , will have a significant impact on the cost of during pricing to ensure that the latest delivery and therefore programme market situation is reflected in both early estimates and risk apportionment.
+during pricing to ensure that the latest market situation is reflected in both early

+estimates and risk apportionment.